callum-hart/immutable-styles/docs.md

 - **Unpredictable** No guarantee who "winning style" is.
 Overrides rely on cascade, specificity and importance - all of which are *vulnerable* to change.
 - **Brittle** Changes bring unforeseen and unwanted side effects.
 Re-ordering rules in the cascade, modifying selector specificity, adding/removing !important can break things.
-- **Difficult to contain** Global scope permits anyone to override, whilst a lack of encapsulation dampens efforts to protect styles from being overridden.
+- **Difficult to Contain** Global scope permits anyone to override, whilst a lack of encapsulation dampens efforts to protect styles from being overridden.
-- **Hard to troubleshoot** Overrides operate globally which means their side effects aren't always immediately apparent.
+- **Hard to Troubleshoot** Overrides operate globally which means their side effects aren't always immediately apparent.
-- **No escape** It’s hard to escape an overriding system.
+- **No Escape** It’s hard to escape an overriding system.
 There is a direct correlation between the number of overrides and the time/energy spent managing them.
-- **Dead code** Overrides make it hard to differentiate between styles that are actually used and those that are redundant.
+- **Dead Code** Overrides make it hard to differentiate between styles that are actually used and those that are redundant.
 - **Self-perpetuating** The more overrides exist the more overriding you do.
-- **Hard to scale** Overrides start innocently but at scale become challenging to manage.
+- **Hard to Scale** Overrides appear harmless at first but become challenging to manage at scale.

 Immutable Styles is an attempt to **remove overrides** (and thus complexity) from CSS.

 ## How

-- Immutable styles use the same data structure as the DOM - a tree.
-- Styles are written as functions that *can* be mapped to JSX.
-- Markup agnostic - works with any templating/view library.
+Immutable Styles use the same data structure as the DOM - **a tree**.
+Styles are written as **functions** that *can* be mapped to JSX.
+Immutable Styles are **markup agnostic** - working with any templating/view library, and are compatible with CSS 2.1 and up.
-- Compiled to CSS (version 2.1+).

 ## Example